 Magic needs magicians if anyone is to see it.
 Our republic, our democracy, needs leaders willing to uphold and abide by constitutional law.
 Over the last many decades, many of our leaders have chosen to ignore or distort some aspects of the constitution.
 Three stand out as especially dangerous.
 One is the ongoing congressional abdication to the presidency on many matters in direct contravention of constitutional intent: Article I(8) assigns the power to declare war to the congress while Article II(2) assigns the power to wage duly authorized wars to the president as commander in chief; Article I(8) gives congress the power to levy tariffs (duties); and Article II(2) assigns the power to make international treaties to the president but only when two-thirds of the senate votes in favor.
 The second is presidential signing statements that are meant to justify decisions not to implement laws duly adopted by congress.
 The third is repeated resistance on the part of some to treat all people equally under the law, despite periodic new laws (such as the 1964 Civil Rights Act) meant to reassert the intent of section 1 of the 14th amendment.
 The first and second brings the risk of dictatorship while the third brings the risks of rebellion and undermining our sense of shared fundamental values.

 For those leaders who try to bend constitutional law, there is the Supreme Court to decide what is acceptable.
 It is composed of nine justices who serve lifetime appointments.
 These are the people who decide what is and is not constitutional.
 These people need to be trusted by most Americans if their decisions are to be respected.
-The old rule, that all nominees shall be approved only with a two-thirds or better vote from the senate, used to guarantee that.
+That trust was more likely under the old senate rule allowing unlimited debate whether to confirm nominees, with debate halted only by a three-fifths (60%) majority vote.

 Beyond the Supreme Court, we all, each of us, have an important role to play in preserving the spirit of the constitution.
 Judge Learned Hand put it very well when he said in 1944 “I often wonder whether we do not rest our hopes too much upon constitutions, upon laws, and upon courts.
 These are false hopes; believe me, these are false hopes.
 Liberty lies in the hearts of men and women; when it dies there, no constitution, no law, no court can save it; no constitution, no law, no court can even do much to help it.”
 We hope that, on Constitution Day, as on every day, you will do what you can to respect, secure, and protect the liberty of every one living on American soil, regardless of who they are, where they live, or what they believe.
 United we stand, divided we fall.